cpu/rfanotify/README.md

 This repository is a Rust port of the Linux [man-pages project]'s [example C program][fanotify-example] for the Linux `fanotify` API.
-It offers a simple program called `rfanotify` that responds to and logs permission requests to open a file on a monitored filesystem mount.
-It also logs when a process writes a file on a monitored filesystem mount.
+It offers a simple program called `rfanotify` that responds to and logs permission requests to open a file on a monitored filesystem or mount.
+It also logs when a process writes a file on a monitored filesystem/mount.

 The `fanotify` API is a linux-specific API for notification and interception of filesystem events.
 In some ways it is similar to `inotify`, but more powerful.
 Unlike `inotify` based approaches to filesystem monitoring using `fanotify` has several advantages:

-* An entire filesystem mount can be monitored with very low overhead.
+* An entire filesystem/mount can be monitored with very low overhead.
 * The `pid` of the program causing the filesystem event is known.
 * The event handling program can **deny** file opens for the monitored filesystem.